danielyaba/oh-my-zsh-plugins/gcp-artifact-images-uploader/README.md

-# GCP Artifact Imager Uploader
+# GCP Artifact Images Uploader

 <h4>What you gonna do when your GKE nodes doesn't have internet access and you need to pull images from GCP Artifact-Registry? </h4>